deartc/Quality-Project-Teresa-Hawkins/README.md

 The Unit Test Project was done on different repository for clarification on code language C# for  employment opportunities.
-To run the project do the following: Clone .
+To run the project do the following: Clone https://github.com/deartc/QualityAssuranceCSharp .
 The extensions used were C# and Net.
 The NuGets used were xunit.
+(note: most of my code was "toy code" done earlier in class to help reinforce concepts and it was placed to show clarification of what I need to do.
+I need to comment out later.

 Requirements of classes completion:
 1. On the Vehicle class, add unit tests  and refactor where necessary.